 How Much Does Fertility Awareness Cost?

 A basal body thermometer costs approximately $9 – $30.
+Follow the link to read about the best basal thermometers available today.

 The optional, but recommended, book Taking Charge of Your Fertility by Toni Weschler costs approximately $15.